valyrian24052/Gyan-Setu/README.md

 1. Start the application
 2. Choose a teaching scenario
 3. Interact with simulated student
-4. Receive feedback and assessment
+4. Receive feedback and guidance

 ### Expert Mode
 1. Navigate to the Expert Tuning dashboard